nginxinc/nginx-one-workshops/labs/lab5/readme.md

 Starting with Release 33, NGINX Plus requires NGINX Agent to be installed along with a license for NGINX One (Not to be confused with the NGINX One Console you are working with today).
 It is not as painful as some have been led to believe.
 You will now add the latest version of an instance to your lab setup.

 1. First you need the NGINX One `license.jwt` file which you can get from [my.f5.com](https://my.f5.com).
-Create a new file in the lab5 folder called `license.jwt` and paste the contents into it.
-If you are in the F5 UDF environment, this has been done for you.
-The $JWT environment variable should still be set from the earlier labs, but you can check it.
+Create a new file in the lab5 folder called `license.jwt` and paste the contents into it. *If you are in the F5 UDF environment, this has been done for you.* The $JWT environment variable should still be set from the earlier labs, but you can check it.
 If it is not there, add the license to an environment variable as you did previously:

+1. Change to the `lab5` folder for these exercises.

     ```bash
+    cd lab5
+    ```

+    ```bash
     echo $JWT
+    ```

-    # If the result is empty, set it the JWT variable again.
+    If the result is empty, set it the JWT variable again, you must be in the `/lab5 folder`.

+    ```bash
-    export JWT=$(cat lab5/license.jwt)
+    export JWT=$(cat ../lab2/license.jwt)
+    ```

-    #Confirm the other two previously used variables are still set:
+    Confirm the other two previously used variables are still set:

+    ```bash
     echo $NAME
     echo $TOKEN
+    ```

-    # If they are not set, go ahead and set them again:
+    If they are not set, go ahead and set them again:

+    ```bash
     export NAME=<YOUR_INITIALS.LASTNAME>
     export TOKEN=<insert the dataplane key for NGINX One Console that you used previously>
     ```

-1. If you updated/changed the JWT token, you will need to login to docker again.
+1. If you updated/changed the JWT token, you will need to login to Docker again.
 Skip if everything was still set from before:

     ```bash
     docker login private-registry.nginx.com --username=$JWT --password=none

     ```

-1. In this portion of the lab you will re-use a docker-compose.yml file from lab2 to deploy your containers and register with the NGINX One Console.
+1. In this portion of the lab you will re-use a `docker-compose.yml` file from lab2 to deploy your containers and register with the NGINX One Console.
 This time you will now add an R34 (latest) version of the NGINX Plus container.
 Open the docker-compose file in VS Code.

-    ```bash
-    vi lab5/docker-compose.yml

-    ```

-    After the `plus3` instance code block you will put a new block of code for the R33 release.
+    After the `plus3` instance code block you will put a new block of code for the R34 release.
 You will call this `plus4`, keeping in line with your naming convention for the labs.

-    Starting on line 75 let's uncomment this block of code (ends on line 96).
+    Starting on line 75, let's uncomment this block of code (ends on line 96).
 A little tip, in VS Studio you can highlight the block of code and press `Ctrl` + `/` to uncomment the whole block at once.

     ```bash
     ### Uncomment the section below for Lab5